6 Consulting Frameworks for Small Business (Guide + Worksheets)

 The McKinsey 7S Framework

-The McKinsey 7S Framework is a tool to help you find and fix internal organizational problems.
-Whether you have been hired to work with a new management team, or are working on a project to develop and implement a new strategy, this tool can support your strategic analysis.
+The McKinsey 7S Framework can help you identify and address internal organizational problems.
+Whether you have been hired to work with a new management team or are working on a project to develop and implement a new strategy, this tool can support your strategic analysis.

 The McKinsey 7S Framework was developed by two McKinsey consultants.
 The framework is a useful tool in assessing organizational effectiveness.
-The basic premise of this framework is that there are 7 internal aspects of an organization that need to be aligned if it is to be successful.
+The basic premise of this framework is that there are 7 internal aspects of an organization that need to be aligned to ensure success.

 There are many situations where it is helpful to gain an alignment perspective, including: